 - Worm castings contain minerals like phosphorus, magnesium, potassium, and calcium, which are used by plants for growth.

 Fortunately, worms absolutely love compost.
 The longer you leave your compost, the more time you allow worms to do their work.

 So, how long does it take compost to mature?

-There’s two big differences between commercial composting and composting at home.
+There are two big differences between commercial composting and composting at home.

-Even though commercial compost should be ready when bought, many gardeners have complained that bulk bought compost is still raw and hot.
+Even though commercial compost should be ready when bought, many gardeners have complained that bulk-bought compost is still raw and hot.
 So it’s possible that some commercial composters are simply not allowing enough time for the compost to mature.

 So how long?

 The RHS recommends allowing 6 months to two years before using compost.